HCI-Groovy-Goobers-II/deliverable2/README.rst

 The landing page, registration page, and login page are all accessible from the main navigation, however, the search page (located in `src/search.html`) cannot be accessed from any of the site links.
-This is because the search page represents a primative version of what will become the new home page following a student's login.
+This is because the search page represents a primitive version of what will become the new home page following a student's login.
 The search page does have working search and sorting.

 Storyboards